 As we’ve mentioned there’s a wide variety of food to choose from in Grasmere.
 The Jumble Room with its unusual decor and the eclectic menu was one of our favorites.
 Comfortable seating and atmosphere made us wonder what kind of experience we were going to have.
 We quickly learned that we were going to be fed and fed well.

 The food was delicious and the portions more than plentiful.

 Just a short bus ride away from Grasmere is Ambleside.
-Those who are hikers can also make the journey walking along a 4.5 mile path called the Coffin Road.
+Those who are hikers can also make the journey walking along a 4.5-mile path called the Coffin Road.
 If you’re wondering why Wordsworth made the Lake District area his home, the scenery on this path will quickly illuminate you.
-This route was originally trod by people bringing their loved ones to the only consecrated ground for burial in the area, which was the graveyard at St. Oswalds Parish in Grasmere.
-Along the path several of the cement coffin stands or rest areas still exist.
+This route originally trod by people bringing their loved ones to the only consecrated ground for burial in the area, which was the graveyard at St. Oswalds Parish in Grasmere.
+Along the path, several of the cement coffin stands or rest areas still exist.

 If you make the hike you’ll want to pick up a Kendal mint cake for the journey.
 Edmund Hillary and his team carried a version with them on the first successful ascent of Mount Everest.
 A high glucose source of energy, Kendal mint cake is said to be a good item to have in the bag of every hiker.

 Ambleside is downright bustling compared to Grasmere.
 The main street traffic buzzes through this town that is at the head of the Lake District’s largest lake Lake Windemere.